live-codes/livecodes/README.md

 LocalPen will look for the directory `mydir` in the github repo `myuser/myrepo`, and load `page.pug` in the markup editor, `styles.scss` in the styles editor, and `app.ts` in the script editor.
 The first file in the query string will be shown by default (`page.pug` in this case).

-### Importing from CodePen

-Currently, CodePen API does not allow directly importing code from pens.
-However, you can export any saved pen as a Github gist and then import it to LocalPen.
-This is even easier if you use the [bookmarklet](#edit-in-localpen-bookmarklet).
-The format that Codepen exports to gists is well understood by LocalPen.
-Most pens can be imported with no or minimal changes.

 ### "Edit in LocalPen" Bookmarklet

 Instead of manually copy/pasting URLs to import, the bookmarklet can be very convenient.
-It opens LocalPen in a new window and adds the webpage URL as a hash.
+It opens LocalPen in a new window and adds the current webpage URL as a hash.
 Create a new bookmark in your browser and add this code as its URL:

 ```js
 javascript: (function () {